MI-SLAM: Magnetic Inertial SLAM Systems: The Loosely Coupled IM-SLAM System

 \subsection{The Modified Magnetic Field SLAM System}

-The modified magnetic field SLAM system uses the odometric data provided by the modified MAINS, magnetic field measurements from the sensor array, and barometer measurements.
+The modified magnetic field SLAM system uses the odometric data $\tilde{u}^o_{n}$ provided by the modified MAINS, magnetic field measurements from the sensor array at time steps in $\mathcal{K}_{\mathrm{upd}}$, and barometer measurements.
 The state vector of this system and the dynamics remain the same as in Section~\ref{subsec: EKF-SLAM}.
 The measurement equation is modified to

 Here $h^{\aslam}(\cdot)$ denotes the modified measurement function, which takes into account the multiple sensors and the geometric configuration of the sensor array.
-This measurement equation is augmented when barometric measurements are available, i.e.,